terraform-provider-openstack/terraform-provider-openstack/website/docs/r/identity_ec2_credential_v3.html.markdown

 ```

 ## Arguments Reference

+The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the V3 Keystone client.
+   If omitted, the `region` argument of the provider is used.
+Changing this
+   creates a new EC2 credential.
 * `project_id` - (Optional) The ID of the project the EC2 credential is created
    for and that authentication requests using this EC2 credential will
    be scoped to.
 * `user_id` - (Optional) The ID of the user the EC2 credential is created for.

 ## Attributes Reference

 The following attributes are exported:

+* `region` - See Argument Reference above.
 * `access` - contains an EC2 credential access UUID
 * `secret` - contains an EC2 credential secret UUID
 * `user_id` - contains a User ID of the EC2 credential owner